jiffyspace/ha_eos_addon/eos/DOCS.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant EOS Add-on:

 ## How to use